-Eligibility Requirement for
+Eligibility Requirements for

-Commercial Driver Training Programs
+Institutional Driver Training Programs

-(per 4th Meeting Discussion)
+May 12, 2015 Draft

 Section XXX.XX.
 The requirements of this section apply to CMV entry-level driver training programs that train, or expect to train, more than three entry-level drivers per year.
 Such providers must, at a minimum, meet the requirements of this section and offer a curriculum that meets all FMCSA curriculum standards for CMV drivers set forth in § XXX.XX.
+Training providers shall attest and, upon request, supply documentary evidence to verify, that they meet the following requirements.
+Such evidence may take the form of documents described after each item in the checklist below, or comparable documentation.

 COURSE ADMINISTRATION

-All applicants must meet minimum DOT, state/provincial, federal and/or local law and regulations related to drug screens, age, physical condition, licensing, and driving record. ( 49 CFR, Part 391 ) [Accepted.]
+Training providers must require that all accepted applicants for on-road training must “meet minimum DOT, state/provincial, federal and/or local law and regulations related to drug screens, age, physical condition, licensing, and driving record. ( 49 CFR, Part 391, 383 ) [Accepted.]

-Training provider ask: [Provide attestation (if self-certified)/demonstrate (if third party certified)] that training provider complies with above requirement.
+Suggested documentation: A copy of the training provider’s policy setting forth eligibility requirements for trainee applicants.

 INSTRUCTIONAL PERSONNEL